-A girl friend insisted that I attend church with her on Sunday evenings.
-I met with Bob Luther, the church's young pastor, and in the Spring of 1961 I trusted in Jesus Christ as my Savior.
-Bob invested a lot of Second Timothy 2:2 personal time to help me grow spiritually, and we became good friends.
+But God had better plans for my life.
+In the fall of 1960, a girl friend insisted that I attend church with her every Sunday evening at Bethel Baptist Church in Aumsville, Oregon.
+After several months, I met with Bob Luther, the church's young pastor, and I trusted in Jesus as my Savior.
+Following the instructions in II Timothy 2:2, Bob invested a lot of time ministering to me, and we became good friends.

 I still remember the sinking feeling in the pit of my stomach.
 I was a university student, a young believer, and my faith in Christ seemed like a house of cards that had just crumbled.
 For awhile, the Christian life that had been so exciting and joyful became a myth.
 I felt rootless, adrift, and confused.
 One of my fraternity brothers had just asked me some questions about Christianity that I couldn’t answer.

 This bothered me deeply until Bob Prall, a pastor and campus Christian worker, answered them for me.
 “Always remember,” he advised as he finished, “just because you don’t know the answer, doesn’t mean there is no answer.”